2020 Meeting of the NC Chapter of the American Fisheries Society

 Click here for live responsive abstract page

-Abstracts accepted for oral & lightning presentations.
+Abstracts accepted for oral, lightning, & poster presentations.
 Topics addressing any aspect of fisheries and related aquatic sciences are welcomed, including, but not limited to, management, research, conservation, outreach and education.
 Presentations will be limited to 20 minutes (including a question & answer period).
-Abstracts limited to 300 words or less.

-5 minute talks, 2 minute question/answer for each (PowerPoint optional), for students & professionals to present new projects or programs, results from ongoing work, emerging issues, and other research or management briefs.
+5 minute talks, 2 minute question/answer for each (PowerPoint optional), for students and professionals to present new projects or programs, results from ongoing work, emerging issues, and other research or management briefs.

 Posters should contain succinct headings that organize & logically display the information.
 Graphics should be explicit & brief.
 Elaboration is best done verbally, just as if it were an oral presentation using slides.
 A short & legible “Introduction” and a “Summary of Conclusions” are essential.
 The poster display should focus on (1) Hypothesis/Objective, (2) Methods, and (3) Results/Outcomes.
 Click to view/download detailed poster guidelines.